velvia/spark-sql-gdelt/README.md

 structure, we use nested case classes.

 Access nested fields using a dot notation, for example, `Actor2.Name`.
 To see a schema of all the fields, do `gdelt.printSchema`.

+### Appending new data

+For regular RDD's, you could use `union` or `++` and then run the same operations on them, over the combined datasets.
+Can this be done with SchemaRDDs?
+Unfortunately if you use `union` with them, this produces an `RDD[Row]` which cannot be queried.

+It turns out `unionAll` will produce a `SchemaRDD`, which can be queried, but it takes a long time and doesn't appear to use the cached tables.

+## Interesting GDELT queries

+## Conclusions (Spark 1.0.2)

+* Spark SQL in 1.0.2 is usable as is and offers pretty fast performance - I could query the first 61 million records (1997-2005) between 0.4 and 2.8 seconds on my AWS 8 x c3.xlarge cluster, depending on query complexity (group bys and order by's - did not test joins)
+* `sqlContext` only really works with static data.
+Use `hiveContext` if you need INSERT INTO, DDL, etc.
+* Spark SQL vs Shark:
+    - No real choice, since Shark development is stopped
+    - Spark SQL and Catalyst offers huge performance gains
+    - Important things from Shark 0.9 missing in Spark SQL: off-heap/Tachyon compressed columnar caching.
+Loading of only hot columns.
+Cache write-through.
+All of which are important for production performance and resiliency.
+* For prototyping, absolutely use Spark's EC2 scripts.
+Easiest way to spin up a cluster with Spark, HDFS, Tachyon.
+Spark SQL's HIVE functionality is included.
+So is Ganglia!
+* For GDELT, and other big datasets with many columns, case classes is not the way to go in Spark 1.0.2.
+Go Parquet or convert to JSON one line at a time.
+* Performance is affected by data skew.
+Watch out for .gz files that don't split.
+* Lineage still applies to cached tables.
+For example, if an executor OOMs and dies, Spark will recompute the cached table from source (S3 raw CSV files, for example) and re-cache.
+This might skew your data.

+## Spark SQL TODOs

+As of 1.0.2.

+* Add support for date columns and geo columns.
+Or have a better API than just "binary"... maybe a way to describe what the type actually is.
+* Solve the extreme slowness of hierarchical schemas
+* There is no public API to list the currently cached or registered tables
+* If you register a different RDD with the same name as an existing cached table, there is no error and it just overwrites it.
+You are then no longer able to access the original table.
+* Caching a `SchemaRDD` with lots of fields leads to very unwieldy Spark Driver UI display in the storage pane.
+This is what my RDD description looks like:

+        RDD Storage Info for ExistingRdd [ActionGeo_ADM1Code#198,ActionGeo_CountryCode#199,ActionGeo_FeatureID#200,ActionGeo_FullName#201,ActionGeo_Lat#202,ActionGeo_Long#203,ActionGeo_Type#204,Actor1Code#205,Actor1CountryCode#206,Actor1EthnicCode#207,Actor1Geo_ADM1Code#208,Actor1Geo_CountryCode#209,Actor1Geo_FeatureID#210,Actor1Geo_FullName#211,Actor1Geo_Lat#212,Actor1Geo_Long#213,Actor1Geo_Type#214,Actor1KnownGroupCode#215,Actor1Name#216,Actor1Religion1Code#217,Actor1Religion2Code#218,Actor1Type1Code#219,Actor1Type2Code#220,Actor1Type3Code#221,Actor2Code#222,Actor2CountryCode#223,Actor2EthnicCode#224,Actor2Geo_ADM1Code#225,Actor2Geo_CountryCode#226,Actor2Geo_FeatureID#227,Actor2Geo_FullName#228,Actor2Geo_Lat#229,Actor2Geo_Long#230,Actor2Geo_Type#231,Actor2KnownGroupCode#232,Actor2Name#233,Actor2Religion1Code#234,Actor2Religion2Code#235,Actor2Type1Code#236,Actor2Type2Code#237,Actor2Type3Code#238,AvgTone#239,DATEADDED#240,Day#241,EventBaseCode#242,EventCode#243,EventId#244,EventRootCode#245,FractionDate#246,GoldsteinScale#247,IsRootEvent#248,MonthYear#249,NumArticles#250,NumMentions#251,NumSources#252,QuadClass#253,Year#254], MappedRDD[200]